Nested Sampling Methods

 The MCMC and NS algorithms can also be qualitatively compared by their emergent behaviour in typical applications.
 MCMC typically exhibits an initial phase where it attempts to identify the posterior bulk.
 In this phase, the posterior density is typically rapidly increasing by orders of magnitude.
-This is followed by exploration of the posterior, where the chain begins to converge, so that the number of effectively independent samples is proportional to the length of the chain.
-We can also identify three phases in the effective behaviour of the NS algorithm.
-NS begins with a phase of shrinking the prior volume towards the posterior bulk.
-Because NS needs to track the shrinkage, it cannot skip ahead to a high-density region similar to MCMC, and this phase can take many iterations.
-During this entire phase, the live points vary in their likelihood value by many orders of magnitude.
-Because they are all associated with equal volume, this means that all of the posterior weight is concentrated in the most likely point found so far.
-In a second phase, the posterior bulk is reached and resolved into multiple points, which are assigned appropriate weight.
-Finally, NS exhibits a phase where most of the posterior bulk has been passed (very small volume around the maximum likelihood).
-Here NS differs from MCMC in that longer runs do not linearly increase the effective sample size.
-Section §\ref{subsec:NStree} and §\ref{subsec:Vary-number-of} discuss methods for bulking the posterior samples with additional iterations.
+This initial phase is followed by exploration of the posterior, where the chain begins to converge, and the number of effectively independent samples is proportional to the length of the chain.